What is the Results section and what does it do?

 Captioning and Referencing Tables and Figures

-As the hard data yielded by your study, tables and figures are central components of your Results section.
-Therefore, it is crucial to know how to caption the figures and refer to them within the text of the Results section.
+Tables and figures are central components of your Results section and you need to carefully think about the most effective way to use graphs and tables to present your findings.
+Therefore, it is crucial to know how to write strong figure captions and to refer to them within the text of the Results section.

 The most important advice one can give here as well as throughout the paper is to check the requirements and standards of the journal to which you are submitting your work.
-Every journal has its own design and layout standards; perusing a journal’s articles will give you an idea of the proper number, size, and complexity of your figures.
+Every journal has its own design and layout standards, which you can find in the author instructions on the target journal’s website.
+Perusing a journal’s published articles will also give you an idea of the proper number, size, and complexity of your figures.

 Regardless of which format you use, the figures should be placed in the order they are referenced in the Results section and be as clear and easy to understand as possible.
 If there are multiple variables being considered (within one or more research questions), it can be a good idea to split these up into separate figures.
 Subsequently, these can be referenced and analyzed under separate headings and paragraphs in the text.

 To create a caption, consider the research question being asked and change it into a phrase.
-For instance, if one question is “Which color did participants choose?” the caption might be “Color choice by participant group.”
-Or in our research paper example, where the question is “What is the concentration of cadmium in different parts of the onion after 14 days?” the caption reads:
+For instance, if one question is “Which color did participants choose?”, the caption might be “Color choice by participant group.”
+Or in our last research paper example, where the question was “What is the concentration of cadmium in different parts of the onion after 14 days?” the caption reads:

 Steps for Composing the Results Section